alexandergrantuni/TwitterClone/test/README.txt

 Example of normal user: test2@test.com - google123

+Admin

+GET - /admin - takes an administrator to the admin panel.
+If the user is not an administrator throws a 404 POST - /admin - creates a new administrator

 Search

 GET - /search/users/USERNAME - shows a list of users with a similar name